Structure | City

 Mark Sarkisian is a Partner and Head of Structural and Seismic Engineering at the architectural and engineering firm Skidmore, Owings & Merrill LLP in San Francisco, California.
 His career has focused on developing innovative structural engineering solutions for over 100 major building projects around the world, including some of the world’s tallest.
 Mark holds eight U.S. Patents for high-performance seismic structural mechanisms and environmentally responsible structural systems.
 He has recently published a book with Routledge – Taylor & Francis entitled “Design Tall Buildings – Structure as Architecture”.

-Project by Mark Sarkisian
+- Mark Sarkisian